szelongq/tp/docs/AboutUs.md

 [[portfolio](team/1waykiat.md)]

 * Role: UI/UX Manager
-* Responsibilities: Manages the implementation and design of the UI/UX components.
+* Responsibilities: Designs the UI/UX interface and implementation of its components.